Mabisyo/PhysicsNotes/README.md

 Using Obsidian Git, we will have the ability to share, collaborate, and organize our physics notes, references, and practice papers to maximize the efficiency and effectiveness of our studying.
 The goal is to have a comprehensive course outline complete with notes for various physics classes and topics.

 ## Organization and Formatting
 Just reference how other files are formatted and format similarly.
+Heading are added by using a hashtag (#) followed by a space, then whatever you want to add afterwards.
 Just be sure to add back links accordingly if there are multiple topics that can be connected or referenced.
 ## How to Use
 By the time you are able to read this file, you are most likely already connected to the repository and now just need to figure out how to add and receive files that are uploaded, edited, and synced to the GitHub repository.
 To do so follow these steps:
 ### Adding files to the Repository